Are you looking for the best Canon lens for vlogging?

 So the other thing about this lens that makes it unique and perfect for vlogging is the wide 16-millimeter focal length.

 So the 16 millimeters will give you plenty of room in the shot, and it’s going to give you that slightly more pro look that a wide-angle lens delivers right before it becomes a fisheye.

-It’s the sweet spot, and the thing about this lens is that before its release, there really was nothing else like it on the market for vloggers.
+It’s the sweet spot, and the thing about this lens is that there really was nothing else like it on the market for vloggers before its release.